 alloween is right around the corner and that means you can soon start looking for costumes, holiday decor, trick-or-treat candy and scary movie marathons on cable TV.

-With a few classic movie characters in mind, I thought it would be fun to share a few easy-to-make Halloween treats that were inspired by famous (and spooky) faces from the silver screen.
+With a few classic movie characters in mind, I thought it would be fun to share a few easy-to-make Halloween goodies and treats that were inspired by famous (and spooky) faces from the silver screen.

 Let’s start with THE MUMMY.